Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local

 \item There are no global fixed points (because the coupling $w_{6,1}$ does not renormalizes).
 Because $\bar{w}_{6,1}\to 0$ asymptotically, it may however exist asymptotic fixed point, and indeed we get:

 with critical exponents:

-The fixed point has two marginal, and one irrelevant direction.
-Unfortunately, at this stage the reliability of this result is quite poor.
-We will come back to this fixed point solution in our future works.
+The fixed point exhibits two marginal directions and one irrelevant direction.
+Unfortunately, the reliability of this result is currently limited; we intend to revisit this fixed-point solution in future work.

-\item Investigating the behavior of RG trajectories, we recover essentially the same conclusions as before in some regions of the phase space, as summarized on the Figure \ref{ninfty}, for initial conditions $(\bar{\kappa}(k_0)=1,\bar{u}_4(k_0)=1, \bar{u}_6(k_0)=1, \bar{w}_{6,1}(k_0)=-5)$, $\bar{v}_{4,1}(k_0)=7$ for the yellow curve and $\bar{v}_{4,1}(k_0)=0$ for the dashed blue curve.
-For this trajectory, the critical value is\footnote{The construction of this limit seems to suggest a $4PI$ formalism, where the four-point function plays the role of the order parameter.} $\bar{v}_{4,1,c}(k_0)\approx 7$, and the divergence disappears up to this point.
-As previously however, divergences are recovered for large magnitudes ($\bar{v}_{4,1}(k_0)<37$ for the initial conditions we chosen), what we interpret as a spurious effect of our incomplete truncation.
-Finally, the same remarks we noticed above about the limitation of the method hold. \end{enumerate}
+\item Investigating the RG trajectories, we recover essentially the same conclusions as before in certain regions of the phase space, as summarized in Figure \ref{ninfty}.
+We consider initial conditions $(\bar{\kappa}(k_0)=1, \bar{u}_4(k_0)=1, \bar{u}_6(k_0)=1, \bar{w}_{6,1}(k_0)=-5)$, with $\bar{v}_{4,1}(k_0)=7$ for the yellow curve and $\bar{v}_{4,1}(k_0)=0$ for the dashed blue curve.
+For this trajectory, the critical value is $\bar{v}_{4,1,c}(k_0) \approx 7$, above which the divergence disappears\footnote{The construction of this limit suggests a 4PI formalism, in which the four-point function serves as the order parameter.}.
+As previously observed, however, divergences reappear for larger magnitudes ($\bar{v}_{4,1}(k_0) < 37$ for the chosen initial conditions), which we interpret as a spurious effect of our incomplete truncation.
+Finally, the limitations noted previously regarding this method remain applicable. \end{enumerate}